oveleon/contao-glossary-bundle/README.md

 </table>

 ## Creating links in Contao
-Automatic linking creates links when entering the page through JavaScript.
+Automatic conversion creates links (or another markup) when entering the page through JavaScript.
 For SEO purposes, you are able to create real links within Contao using the following options:

 ### Using Insert tags
 > For more information on *Insert tags*, please visit the official <a href="https://docs.contao.org/manual/en/article-management/insert-tags/" title="Insert tags :: Contao Manual" target="_blank">Contao documentation</a>.